Rosana Gómez

 Rosana Itatí Gómez (born 13 July 1980) is an Argentine football manager and former player and former futsal player.
 She manages the Bolivia women's national team.
 She played as a midfielder for the Argentina women's national team.

 Club career

 Gómez played for Rosario Central and Boca Juniors in Argentina.

 International career

-Gómez capped for Argentina at senior level during two Copa America Femenina editions (2003 and 2006) and two FIFA Women's World Cup editions (2003 and 2007).
+Gómez capped for Argentina at senior level during two Copa America Femenina editions (2003 and 2006) and two editions of the FIFA Women's World Cup (2003 and 2007).

 Managerial career

-Gómez managed the women's teams of UBA, Rosario Central and Social Lux in Argentina and the Argentina women's national team at the 2017 Summer Universiade.
+Gómez managed the women's teams of UBA, Rosario Central and Social Lux in Argentina and the Argentina women (university team) at the 2017 Summer Universiade.